ChrisPerkinsUK/docker-compose-gogs/README.md

 http://127.0.0.1:10080

-To use a specific ip on the host machine uncomment the entry:
+To use a specific ip on the host machine leave the entry below uncommented in the docker-compose.yml file and replace th ip portion with the ip address of the host machine:

 - 127.0.0.20:10080

-under the ports section of the docker-compose file prior to starting, change the ip address 127.0.0.20 to your desired ip address and comment out the line:
+To allow any localhost or loop back ip address to direct traffic to Gogs, prior to starting, comment out the above line under the ports section of the docker-compose file by placing a hash infront of it.
+Then uncomment the line below, in the docker-compose file, by removing the preceeding hash:

 - 10080:10080

-by placing a hash in front of it.
-Otherwise remove the line entirely.

 ## Filling in the Form for the initial install page